SeaBathy/SeaBathy/README.md

 # SeaBathy

 SeaBathy is a native Kotlin Android app for viewing offline MBTiles bathymetry and marine map layers.
+Many navigational maps are dervided from publicly avalible data.
+If you would lile to help. please let me know.😃

 ## Features